-The Trustee under the Master Debt Resolution is Amegy Bank, a division of ZB, National Association and its successors.
+The Trustee under the Master Debt Resolution is Zion Bancorporation, National Association, Amegy Bank Division.
 A Paying Agent for each series of Bond Obligations issued under the Master Debt Resolution will be specified in the Supplemental Resolution creating such series.